 Sushi Go! is a simple card-drafting and set-collecting board game.
 But behind a deck of Japanese dishes-flavored deck of cards, lies an interesting game.
 In this Sushi Go!
-Review, you will learn how the game is played, if it’s any good, and which edition is best suited for you.
+Review, and you will learn how the game is played, if it’s any good, and which edition is best suited for you.

 Introduction to Sushi Go!
 Review

 If you’re a frequent reader of my blog, you may be aware that I have a 4yo daughter, who is very eager to get into board gaming.
 While she can’t comprehend more complex games (she’d disagree, of course), I often try to indulge her with games suitable for her age, albeit with some guidance.

 Zombie Kidz Evolution was one such title.
 We finished the campaign and had a blast with it.
 Although it’s slightly too much for a 4yo, with some guidance, she was able to play and enjoy it immensely.

 So I wanted to get into competitive waters next but do so with a game where I wouldn’t have to hold her by her hand.
 She should make her own decisions, even if they’re not going to win the game and I can focus on my own game.

 While I didn’t have a title with such properties ready straight from my head, I immediately saw the potential when I was writing about Sushi Go Party! in my Christmas gift-buying guide.

 I decided to go for its even simpler older brother, Sushi Go!.
 You take one card and pass the other to the next player.
 Easy as pie.